thephpleague/csv/docs/9.0/reader/records.md

 ~~~

-The `League\Csv\RecordSet` is a class which manipulates the CSV document records.
+The `League\Csv\RecordSet` is a class which manipulates a collection of CSV document records.
 This object is returned from [Reader::select](/9.0/reader/#selecting-csv-records) or [Statement::process](/9.0/reader/statement/#apply-the-constraints-to-a-csv-document) execution.

 ## Collection informations